 Millburn and Nicodemus were living the American Dream, with well-paid, high-flying jobs, and all the material trappings of success.
 But they felt dissatisfied and decided to downsize their lives, with amazing results for their well-being.
 Digital nomads will be able to relate to how pursuing less, and learning to appreciate what you already have is one of the true secrets to freedom.

 The Art Of Travel – Alain De Botton

 “…we might return from our journeys with a collection of small, unfêted but life-changing thoughts.”

 The Art Of Travel is unashamedly an intellectual book – the author is very at home quoting figures like Van Gogh, Humboldt and Flaubert.
 At the same time, it can be very humorous and even charming.
 Anyone who has been on the road for any length of time will be able to laugh along as the author sometimes finds travel not all its cracked up to be, but other times finding it to be the most exalted thing imaginable.

 “This book is about how to ‘unfix’ your income.
 The truth is there is more opportunity today to earn income in your spare time than ever before.
 Your income is never fixed; in fact, it’s limitless.
 The more people you help, the more you can earn.”

 If you are stuck for an internet business idea, then this is the book for you.
+While some digital nomad books are heavy on inspiration but light on details, Buy Buttons is the opposite.
 Loper presents a veritable treasure trove of ideas, all of which can be started on the side without much time or money required to get started.